gsmlg/gsm-scripts/README.md

-If the `tsconfig.json`-file is present in the project root directory and `typescript` is a dependency the `@babel/preset-typescript` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
+If the `tsconfig.json`-file is present in the project root directory and `typescript` is a dependency the `@babel/preset-typescript` will automatically get loaded when you use the default babel config that comes with `gsmlg-scripts`.
 If you customized your `.babelrc`-file you might need to manually add `@babel/preset-typescript` to the `presets`-section.

-`kcd-scripts` will automatically load any `.ts` and `.tsx` files, including the default entry point, so you don't have to worry about any rollup configuration.
+`gsmlg-scripts` will automatically load any `.ts` and `.tsx` files, including the default entry point, so you don't have to worry about any rollup configuration.

-If you have a `typecheck` script (normally set to `kcd-scripts typecheck`) that will be run as part of the `validate` script (which is run as part of the `pre-commit` script as well).
+If you have a `typecheck` script (normally set to `gsmlg-scripts typecheck`) that will be run as part of the `validate` script (which is run as part of the `pre-commit` script as well).